vanviethieuanh/group-chat/README.md

-# group-chat
+# Group Chat 👻
-A simple group chat app
+A simple group chat app with NodeJS